Spring Boot: integration of JSON binding libraries

 class uses the specific Gson’s @SerializedName

-annotation in order to generate the JSON response exactly as shown at the beginning of the article.
+annotation to generate the same JSON response as shown at the beginning of the article.

 import com.google.gson.annotations.SerializedName;